sunnya97/ethereum-developers-guide/front-end.md

 ## Front End

-While this guidebook is focused on smart contract development, a large portion of successful Dapp development is the front end - the user interface.
+While this guidebook is focused on smart contract development, a large portion of successful dapp development is the front end - the user interface.
 In this section, we provide introduction to interacting your smart contracts with a useable frontend, and introduce the resources for front end development.

 ###### [Building and Testing a Frontend App with Truffle 3.0](http://truffleframework.com/tutorials/building-testing-frontend-app-truffle-3) \[Exercise\]